There was a global recession in 1974, 1980-81, 1991-92 and 2007.

-Readers Question: In this period of (future) recession, is gold a safe investment?
+Readers Question: In this period of recession, is gold a safe investment?

 - During a recession, gold is seen as a better investment than say the stock market.
-Stocks will fall as companies make less profit.
-Gold is seen as a safe investment for preserving value of assets.
+In a recession, typically stocks will fall as companies make less profit.
+By contrast, gold is seen as a safe investment for preserving the value of assets.
 This encourages speculative buying of gold as investors diversify out of other riskier investments.

 - It is inflation and depreciating currencies which really make Gold an attractive investment.

 - I feel the price of gold increased this year because of the prospect of a banking collapse, rather than recession.

 - If you look at the graph you can see how volatile the price of gold can be.
 There is no obvious link between a recession and an increase in the price of gold.
 For example, the price of gold was increasing during the boom period of 01-07

 - Gold would also increase in value if people lost confidence in the value of Government bonds. e.g. if US national debt becomes too large, there would be a rush into gold.

 - Many other factors affect the price of gold apart from the economic cycle.
 One factor is simply the demand for gold.
 One of the biggest global demand for gold comes from India (demand for jewellery).
 If there is a recession in India, then this is likely to hit the demand for gold and lead to lower prices.

 - It also depends on supply.
 If the supply of gold increased, then the price may fall – even in a recession.